-Designers are responsible to coordinate required installation and testing of air handling equipment and fume hood systems.
+Vendor's or manufacturer's representative are responsible to coordinate required installation and testing of air handling equipment and fume hood systems.

-- 2. Test and balance requirements. - a.
-Each hood system shall be carefully checked to assure it was installed in accordance with manufacturer instructions and DC requirements. - b.
-While in operation, each hood system shall be tested and balanced to provide specified airflow rates and volumes, with all single air measurements testing to within 20% of the average.
+- 2. Test and balance and fume hood certification requirements. - a.
+Each new or significantly modified hood system shall be certified according to the latest ASHRAE 110 method to assure it was installed in accordance with manufacturer instructions and DC requirements. - b.
+While in operation, each hood system shall be tested and balanced to provide specified airflow rates and volumes, with all single air measurements testing to within +/- 20 for traditional and +/-10 for high performance of the average.
 Final adjustments needed shall be made before occupancy. - c.
-Airflow testing, with fume hood sash set at sash stops (18 inches open), shall be verified as set at 100 feet per minute (fpm).
-NOTE: Alternative fume hood designs which maintain safety and appropriate capture efficiency at lower face velocities may be considered on a project-by-project basis. - d.
-Low airflow alarm console, properly set, shall be verified as activating when airflow drops below 80 fpm or (for alternative fume hood designs) more than 20% below the lowest full-open sash face velocity at which the fume hood is approved. - e.
+Airflow testing, with fume hood sash set at sash stops (18 inches open), shall be verified as set at 100 feet per minute (fpm) for convention chemical fume hoods and at least 60 FPM for high performance (Berkeley 2) chemical fume hoods.
+NOTE: Other fume hood designs which maintain safety and appropriate capture efficiency at lower face velocities may be considered on a project-by-project basis. - d.
+Low airflow alarm console, properly set, shall be verified as activating when airflow drops below 60 fpm (high performance) or 100 fpm (conventional) more than 10% below the lowest full-open sash face velocity at which the fume hood is approved. - e.
 All control and operating equipment shall be verified as performing within required specifications. - f.
-Fume hood operating and maintenance instructions (from the manufacturer) shall be provided and/or affixed to the fume hood. - g.
-A copy of the T&B test report shall be furnished as part of final project documentation. - All installation and performance deficiencies shall be addressed and corrected by the contractor before occupancy.
-Note: Airflow performance shall be verified according to the laboratory HVAC system test and balance report. - 3.
-Hood certification.
+Fume hood operating and maintenance instructions (from the manufacturer) shall be provided and/or affixed to the fume hood.

+- g.
+A copy of the T&B test report shall be furnished as part of final project documentation. - h.
+All installation and performance deficiencies shall be addressed and corrected by the contractor before occupancy.
+Note: Airflow performance shall be verified according to the laboratory HVAC system test and balance report - 3.
+Annual Hood Verification (NEW GUIDANCE FOR INSTITUTIONS)